membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 > #### Elixir
 > Membrane is written in Elixir.
 It's an awesome programming language of the functional paradigm with great fault tolerance and process management, which made it the best choice for Membrane.
 > If you're not familiar with it, you can use [this cheatsheet](https://devhints.io/elixir) for quick look-up.
-> We encourage you also to take a [deep look into Elixir](https://elixir-lang.org/getting-started/introduction.html) and learn how to use it to take advantage of all it's awesomeness.
-We believe you fall in love with Elixir too!
+> We encourage you also to take a [deep look into Elixir](https://elixir-lang.org/getting-started/introduction.html) and learn how to use it to take full advantage of all it's awesomeness.
+We believe you'll fall in love with Elixir too!
 >
 > To play and work with membrane you'll need to have Elixir environment installed on your system.
 Instructions how to do it depending to your operating system you'll find [here](https://elixir-lang.org/install.html).